 - For details on how to configure your ArcGIS Server site, see the Getting started after install section of this help system.

-- To learn how to make the data in the image service available to the server, see Making your data accessible to ArcGIS for Server.
+- To learn how to make the data in the image service available to the server, see Making your data accessible to ArcGIS Server.

 Authoring an image service